Jai Bhagwan Goyal: Political career

 Jai Bhagwan Goyal is currently a member of the Bharatiya Janata Party.
-He was a member of Shiv Sena Punjab District in 1982 to 1987 Shiv Sena.
-Later he was appointed as Shivsena's North Delhi Head Shiv Sena.
-He became a Shiv Sena's Head Delhi Branch (1988 to 1990).
-To see the capability and ability of Jai Bhagwan Goyal later he is appointed as National Chief of North East and Delhi Shiv Sena in 1990 (1990 to 2008).
-During his lifetime he did work for people in any manner dedicated.
-Later in 2008 Jai Bhagwan Goyal quits Shiv Sena due to inhuman treatment meted out to North Indians in Maharashtra.
+He was a member of Shiv Sena Punjab District from 1982 to 1987.
+Later he was appointed as Shiv Sena's North Delhi Head (1988 to 1990).
+To see the capability and ability of Jai Bhagwan Goyal, he was appointed as National Chief of Northeast and Delhi Shiv Sena in 1990 (1990 to 2008).
+During his lifetime he worked for people in any manner dedicated.
+Later in 2008 Jai Bhagwan Goyal quit Shiv Sena due to the inhuman treatment meted out to North Indians in Maharashtra.

-Later he creates his own party Rashtrawadi Shiv Sena in 2008 with all his supporter and he became National President of Rashtrawadi Shiv Sena.
+Later he created his own party Rashtrawadi Shiv Sena in 2008 with the help of his supporters and became National President of Rashtrawadi Shiv Sena.

-In Feb 2014, Jai Bhagwan Goyal join BJP Bhartiya Janata Party with thousands of his supporters.
+In Feb 2014, Jai Bhagwan Goyal joined the Bhartiya Janata Party with thousands of his supporters.

 Personal life

-Jai Bhagwan Goyal is married to Usha Goyal, and together they have three sons and all are well settled business men in Delhi...
+Jai Bhagwan Goyal is married to Usha Goyal, and together they have three sons who are all businessmen in Delhi.